Eric-Lingren/oanda_server_scripts/README.md

 2.12 - Thats it!
 The hard part is done.
 Now we will move on to using the scripts to finish up steps 3 and 4.

 ### Step 3 : Configuring Your Digital Ocean Server
-3.1 - We should be at the root of our server.
-You can ensure that because no / or folder will be listed in your terminal prompt.
+3.1 - We should be at the root directory of our server.
+You can ensure that because no forward slash or folder names will be listed in your terminal prompt.
 All it should list is our user name and the droplet name.
 \
 ![alt text](https://user-images.githubusercontent.com/44101756/98742793-440bdb80-236c-11eb-965a-c8593b51f9be.png)
 \